Private, In-Home Tutoring in Malden, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Malden students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Malden, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The schools in Malden follow the curriculum laid out by the Department of Education which also follows national Common Core Standards for learning.
 The standards provide educators with an overview of the K-12 learning pathway within each subject and are used as classroom objectives for daily lessons and serve as the standards students are expected to meet on statewide assessments.
 Special programs, including those for special needs students and gifted students, round out the academic offerings in the district.
 Various clubs, organizations, and sports teams provide further opportunity for Malden’s students to learn valuable skills.

 We currently cover the following Malden-area school district: Malden Public Schools.

 Educating Our Parents: Understanding the Malden District Curriculum